Angels Flight Railway in LA: What to Expect From Your Ride

 There are several gardens to walk through, but the main attraction is inarguably the Central Garden.
 Created by artist Robert Irwin, who calls his work “sculpture in the form of a garden,” the Central Garden is surrounded by a maze of flowers.
 Along with the Central Garden, there’s a cactus garden and three sculpture gardens on the museum grounds.

-If it sounds like you’ll be spending a long time here, you’re not wrong — you could easily spend a day.
+If it sounds like you’ll be spending a long time here, you’re not wrong — you could easily spend half a day or more.
 Fortunately, there are plenty of dining options on-site since you’re bound to get hungry.

 The Getty Center includes two cafes and two coffee carts, but if you’re willing to splurge, the best choice is their full-service restaurant (named, simply, “the Restaurant”).
 It serves seasonal American cuisine in a swanky dining room with panoramic views of the Santa Monica Mountains.
 Though on the pricier side, the food is markedly better than the standard museum fare.
 The views and food mean the restaurant can fill up quickly, so reservations are a good idea.